evionica-devs/laravel-notes/README.md

 [PHP](https://www.php.net) - very underappreciated,  server-side scripting language that's been backbone of the web from the beginning.
-Thanks to rich history combined with modern features (new releases fixed a lot of problems for which it got it's bad reputation - which persists, even today) it's one of best choices to learn as backend developer - lot of job opportunities in legacy projects as well as very quick development of greenfield projects using existing solutions that are battle tested.
+Thanks to rich history combined with modern features (new releases fixed a lot of problems for which it got it's bad reputation - which persists, even today) it's one of best choices to learn as backend developer - a lot of job opportunities in legacy projects as well as very quick development of greenfield projects using existing solutions that are battle tested.
 PHP is known for its simplicity and flexibility, and it is used by millions of websites worldwide.

 [ORM](https://www.freecodecamp.org/news/what-is-an-orm-the-meaning-of-object-relational-mapping-database-tools/) - In software development, an Object-Relational Mapping (ORM) is a technique that allows a program to interact with a relational database management system (RDBMS) using an object-oriented paradigm.
 An ORM library provides a set of classes and methods that map to the tables, rows, and columns of a database, making it possible to interact with the database using provided API.
 This means that developer can work with objects/classes rather than write raw SQL statements which can greatly enhance development speed and security (ORMs usually have build int input sanitization).

 [Laravel](https://laravel.com) - a web application framework with expressive, elegant syntax.
-It has rich ecosystem of libraries that allow us to create full stack web apps very efficiently.
+It has a rich ecosystem of libraries that allow us to create full-stack web apps very efficiently.
 It strives to provide an amazing developer experience while providing powerful features such as thorough dependency injection, an expressive database abstraction layer, queues and scheduled jobs, unit and integration testing, and more.

-[Laravel Breeze](https://laravel.com/docs/9.x/starter-kits#laravel-breeze) - is a minimal, simple implementation of all of Laravel's [authentication features](https://laravel.com/docs/9.x/authentication), including login, registration, password reset, email verification, and password confirmation.
+[Laravel Breeze](https://laravel.com/docs/10.x/starter-kits#laravel-breeze) - is a minimal, simple implementation of all of Laravel's [authentication features](https://laravel.com/docs/10.x/authentication), including login, registration, password reset, email verification, and password confirmation.
 In addition, Breeze includes a simple "profile" page where the user may update their name, email address, and password.

 [Laravel LiveWire](https://laravel-livewire.com) - is a library that makes it easy to build dynamic and interactive user interfaces using modern front-end JavaScript libraries such as Vue.js or React.
 It allows developers to create reactive components in PHP and render them on the server, and then automatically update the components in the browser when the underlying data changes.
 LiveWire uses its own reactivity system and "virtual DOM" (a lightweight in-memory representation of the DOM) to efficiently update the user interface without requiring a full page refresh (AJAX request to rerender components instead of page).